glasgowneuro/attys-ep/README.md

 # Running attys-ep

-Just type: "./attys-ep" or click on the file
+Just type: "./attys-ep" or start it from the start menu under Windows.